-Ice Skating.
 You don’t need a special outfit, just avoid cotton.
 Wear synthetic leggings over silk or synthetic long underwear.
 When you rent skates, take your time finding the right size.
 Most skate rinks have rubber matting you can walk on.
 Walk a bit (with the skate guards on) to establish your center of gravity.

-In snowy areas, you’re likely to find trails or open land in a golf course or park.
-Once you learn the sport, you can bring your own equipment (much cheaper and manageable than downhill ski boots and skis) and play outside during the week or weekend.
+In snowy areas, you’re likely to find trails or open land at a golf course or park.
+Once you learn the sport, you can bring your own equipment (which is much cheaper and manageable than downhill ski boots and skis) and play outside during the week or weekend.

-For all outdoor winter sports, it’s important to remember to drink.
-You might not notice sweat, but become dehydrated.
+For all outdoor winter sports, it’s important to remember to drink water.
+You might not notice you’re sweating and become dehydrated.
 Bring dark chocolate and nuts in a backpack.

 Janet O’Dell, RN